 Peck believes that compulsive or addictive people, as a group, are more sensitive, more intelligent and more creative than the general population, which is what makes them more susceptible to alcohol, drugs and other addictions.

 Today, with the rising awareness around the quantum field and how we can truly create our best lives in these infinite possibilities, we can begin to connect to our divinity in ways that are healthy.
-And, it can start by embracing our humanity as the starting point of this connection, rather than trying to avoid all the emotions that come with being human.
+And, it can start by embracing our humanity as the starting point of this mind, body and spirit connection, rather than trying to avoid all the emotions that come with being human.